Thank you for thinking adoption!

 Stay in Touch!

 Please do not hesitate to contact us if you have any remaining questions or concerns, or if you experience any post-adoption issues.
-We also encourage you to submit your adoption Success Stories, tag us on social media when you post photos of your DHA alumni, or attend one of our many pet-friendly events.
+We also encourage you to submit your adoption Success Stories, tag us on social media when you post photos of your DHA alumni, or attend one of our virtual events.
 We love to know how our alumni are doing in their new homes!

 Here are a few things you should know about adopting a cat or dog from our animal shelter and adoption: